-- a) &ParentMatchingRules field is used if the matching rule being defined combines the characteristics of two or more other matching rules.
-It is given as a set of two or more object identifiers for the matching rules that supply the basic characteristics of the matching rule being defined (e.g., matching algorithm); it shall be omitted for a basic matching rule. - &AssertionType is the syntax for an assertion using this matching rule; if it is omitted, the assertion syntax is the same syntax as that of the attribute the rule is applied to unless the matching rule specifies otherwise.
+- a) The &ParentMatchingRules field is used if the matching rule being defined combines the characteristics of two or more other matching rules.
+It is given as a set of two or more object identifiers for the matching rules that supply the basic characteristics of the matching rule being defined (e.g., matching algorithm); it shall be omitted for a basic matching rule. - b) &AssertionType is the syntax for an assertion using this matching rule; if it is omitted, the assertion syntax is the same syntax as that of the attribute the rule is applied to unless the matching rule specifies otherwise.
 If it is present, it may specify a restriction on the parent matching rule(s) if present, but in this case it shall be compatible with the syntax for the parent matching rule(s) (i.e., a value complying with &AssertionType shall also comply with &AssertionType for the parent matching rule(s)). - c) &uniqueMatchIndicator is a notification attribute type.
 When present, unique matching is required.
 For a mapping-based matching rule (see 13.6), that means mapping against the mapping table shall yield an unambiguous result.
 If there are multiple matches against the mapping table, the search request shall be rejected with a serviceError with problem ambiguousKeyAttributes.
-In addition, a notification attribute of the type specified by this field shall be placed in CommonResults of the error returned. - NOTE 1 Such a situation can occur in geographical matching when, for example, an assertion can specify "Newton" as a locality in the United Kingdom; there are many distinct towns with this name, which need to be distinguished by a qualifier (e.g., "Newton, Cambs"). - d) &id is the object identifier assigned to it.
+In addition, a notification attribute of the type specified by this field shall be placed in CommonResults of the error returned. - NOTE 1 Such a situation can occur in geographical matching when, for example, an assertion can specify "Newton" as a locality in the United Kingdom; there are many distinct towns with this name, which need to be distinguished by a qualifier (e.g., "Newton, Cambs"). - d) the &ldapSyntax field, when relevant, is used for specifying the object identifier for the syntax used for the corresponding LDAP assertion type; - e) the &ldapName field, if relevant, is used for specifying one or more values for the NAME specification used in the corresponding LDAP definition defined either by the IETF or by these Directory Specifications; - m) the &ldapDesc field, if relevant, is used for specifying the DESC used in the corresponding LDAP matching rule specification; - f) the &id field is used for specifying the object identifier assigned to this matching rule.